How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 Mom: - We're leaving right now.

-Man: - Don't worry about it!
-I myself have two daughters.
+Man: - Don’t worry so much!
+I myself have two daughters like this.

 Baby, do you want to meet them?

-Mom: - Sorry, but we teach our daughter correct behavior with strangers.
+Mom: - Sorry, but we are teaching our daughter correct behavior with strangers.

 And now we're leaving.